 This is a photograph from the Joe Isuzu ad campaign.
 It shows Joe Isuzu in front of a car.
 The caption says He's Lying.

-At the time, car ads for most brands were mundane: hero shots of the vehicle, driven on twisty roads.
+At the time, car ads for most brands were mundane: hero shots of the vehicle driven on twisty roads.
 On top of that were the down-and-dirty promotions and price-heavy ads for local dealers, often focusing on the personality of the dealer principal.

-Sales in the first few years after launch of Isuzu in the United States showed healthy growth, albeit from a low base.
+Sales in the first few years after the launch of Isuzu in the United States showed healthy growth, albeit from a low base.
 From a launch market share of 0.26 percent in 1981 (roughly 28,000 vehicles), Isuzu experienced steady growth to a market share of 0.68 percent by 1985, or roughly 105,000 vehicles.
 Yet Isuzu knew it had to break the mold if it wanted to have any chance at success in this highly competitive market.
-To get to the next level, Isuzu turned to ad agency Della Femina, Travisano & Partners.
+To get to the next level, Isuzu turned to the ad agency Della Femina, Travisano & Partners.
 In 1986, Joe Isuzu was born.

 Joe boasted things that were completely unbelievable—the height of inauthenticity.
 Cars that cost $10.80 (he had moved over the decimal point).
 Cars that could drive up mountains, or get 300 miles to the gallon, all with the actor David Leisure’s signature smile and promise “You have my word on it.”
 Of course, the brand voice would counter each of Joe’s claims with statements that appeared on the screen such as “He’s lying” and generally disputing any claims he made.
 Here is Joe Isuzu strapped to a lie detector.